mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Reviewed external pull requests and the design document table
 * Group agreed that 3 TSC members from each facility is fine
+* Owen will contact developers with information about lightning talks for the developer meeting
+* Approved DataProcessorAlgorithm Batch UI design